-There are several ways to add devices with the Layer 2 Network Discovery:
+There are three ways to add devices with the Layer 2 Network Discovery:

 - Through the Layer 2 Network Discovery option in the WhatsConnected console Discover Network menu.
 For more information, see Run Discovery. - Through the single device discovery option in the WhatsConnected console Discover > Device menu.
 For more information, see Add New Device in the WhatsConnected Help. - Through the Getting Started with WhatsConnected Wizard that appears when you start WhatsConnected.
-For more information, see Getting started with WhatsConnected (on page 5). - Through the Discovery Tasks option in the WhatsConnected console Configure > Discovery Tasks.
-For more information, see Configuring Discovery Tasks (on page 73).
+For more information, see Getting started with WhatsConnected (on page 7).